When can I start the a SVT course?

 Who will see the work that I submit for my qualification?

-The assessment team at SVT and the External Verifier for the awarding body (C&G or ILM) will be the only people who need to see your evidence.
+The assessment team at SVT and the External Verifier for the awarding body (C&G, CMI ,ProQual or ILM) will be the only people who need to see your evidence.
 We are registered with the Information Commissioners Office for data protection purposes and all evidence is stored securely.
+We also hold SecureTrust Certification who Actively monitor our online systems.

-On the qualification Credit Framework (QCF) the NVQ Level 5 shows as comparable to a Foundation degree.
+On the qualification Framework (RQF) the NVQ Level 5 shows as comparable to a Foundation degree.
+The 6 is an Honours Degree.

 How do I achieve GradIOSH?